afisher1/gridlab-d/docs/docs/4.0 Developing/Fundamentals/Introduction_to_Programming_GridLAB-D.md

-# Introduction to Programming GridLAB-D - GridLAB-D Wiki
+# Introduction to Programming GridLAB-D

 **TODO**: Rewrite to no longer use metronome example